discourse/wp-discourse/readme.txt

 For more details on template customization, take a look at this section of our wiki: [Template Customization](https://github.com/discourse/wp-discourse/wiki/Template-Customization)

+= Can my Discourse theme inherit the styling of my WordPress theme? =

+Not automatically.
+You need to apply custom HTML&CSS to Discourse in order to match the theme of your WordPress site.
+To create a coherent top menu, see our tutorial on how to make a [Custom nav header](https://meta.discourse.org/t/custom-header-with-dropdown-navigation/33451)

 == Screenshots ==

 1. Select whether a post is to be published to Discourse, and what category it is to be published into.